akeneo/pim-helpcenter/README.md

 ## Dropdown to choose the documentation version

 The dropdown to choose the version of the documentation  is configured from a single file for every branches.
-The configuration of this dropdown is done in this [file] (https://github.com/akeneo/pim-helpcenter/blob/master/src/versions.json). **Only the configuration file `src/versions.json` of the `master` branch is deployed.**
+The configuration of this dropdown is done in this [file](https://github.com/akeneo/pim-helpcenter/blob/master/src/versions.json). **Only the configuration file `src/versions.json` of the `master` branch is deployed.**

 When you create a new branch from master, such as `v5`, don't forget to remove the deployment of this configuration file in the `v5` version.
 It is just one line to remove in the `deploy` step of the `Makefile`.